IqraAbdulQadir/morent-hackathon/README.md

 - Use the **search bar** or filters to refine results.
 - Click on a car to view detailed specifications.
 - Use the **Contact Page** to reach out for queries or support.

 ---

+## **Project Activities**
+On Day 5, the project underwent extensive testing and backend refinement.
+This included:
+- Comprehensive testing procedures documented in the **Day 5 Testing and Backend Refinement - [Morent].pdf**.
+- Performance analysis through the Lighthouse report.
+- Detailed results captured in the **testing_report.csv**.

+---

+## **Test Case Results**
+The testing results include:
+- A comprehensive report detailing the testing procedures and outcomes.
+- A CSV file containing the results of the tests performed.
+- Logs from Postman showing API request results.
+- Screenshots demonstrating the application behavior across different devices and browsers.

+For detailed insights, please refer to the documents in the **Day 5** folder.

+---